 This does mean that members will need to wait until the state pension age to draw all or an element of their 2015 pension without any kind of early retirement reduction; however their original normal retirement dates still remain at age 60 and 65 for benefits accumulated within the 1995 and 2008 sections respectively.

-The retirement ages have increased, with how much the NHS Pension in the UK is, is it still worth it?
+The retirement ages have increased, with how much a doctor’s pension is in the UK, is it still worth it?

 The 2015 scheme is calculated differently to the previous legacy 1995/2008 scheme as these legacy schemes were based on the members final salary whereas the 2015 scheme is what is known as a career average revalued scheme (CARE Scheme).
 What this means in simple terms is that within the legacy scheme the members final salary and length of service defined their pension, and in turn how much the NHS Pension is.